Cyanobacteria and CyanoHABs

 Finally, HABs are not always produced by dinoflagellates and diatoms.
-Cyanobacteria, or blue-green algae, another group of single-celled organism, but one that is prokaryotic rather than eukaryotic, is also known to produce extremely potent toxins that can cause illness in fish, birds, and mammals including humans.
+Cyanobacteria, or blue-green algae, another group of single-celled organisms, but one that is prokaryotic rather than eukaryotic, is also known to produce extremely potent toxins that can cause illness in fish, birds, and mammals including humans.
 Because of their potential to be harmful, this group is known as CyanoHABs.
+Cyanobacteria are some of the oldest species on Earth and are known to tolerate very tough conditions including hot, cold, salty waters and darkness.
+They live under ice sheets, near hydrothermal vents and were some of the first organisms to colonize the ocedans after the massive asteroid that killed the dinosaurs.

 Samples of CyanoHABs